gcc-mirror/gcc/gcc/config/riscv/bitmanip.md

       rtx t1 = force_reg (word_mode, operands[3]);
       a0 = force_reg (word_mode, gen_rtx_XOR (word_mode, a0, a1));
       a0 = force_reg (word_mode, gen_rtx_CLMUL (word_mode, a0, q_reg));

-      a0 = force_reg (word_mode, gen_rtx_ASHIFT (word_mode, a0, GEN_INT (16)));
+      /* XXX By adjusting Q we may be able to eliminate this shift.
+The size of this shift seems to be dependent on the size of the CRC output (aka N in N-bit CRC).  */ a0 = force_reg (word_mode, gen_rtx_ASHIFT (word_mode, a0, GEN_INT (16)));

+      /* CCC By adjusting operands[3] (which should be a constant) we may be able to utilize CLMULH to get the bits in the right place and avoid the shifts to extract the bitfield.
+If that is not possible the shifts will still be needed and are dependent on input/output sizes as well.
+Does adjusting the constant and shift counts result in a constant that is more likely to bt synthesized in a single instruction?  */
       a0 = force_reg (word_mode, gen_rtx_CLMUL (word_mode, a0, t1));
       a0 = force_reg (word_mode, gen_rtx_LSHIFTRT (word_mode, a0, GEN_INT (24)));
       a0 = force_reg (word_mode, gen_rtx_ASHIFT (word_mode, a0, GEN_INT (24)));